 Allye Ritt - Director and Private Coach

-Allye Ritt is a USFS 7-time Gold Medalist and has passed Senior Moves, Senior Free Skate, Gold Dance, Senior Pairs, Senior Solo Free Dance, Gold Solo Dance, and Senior Free Dance.
-She is also a USFS International Dance Medalist and Skate Canada Gold Dance Medalist.
-Allye skated for Disney on Ice 2014-2016, throughout parts of North America, Europe, and Africa.
+Allye Ritt is a U.S. Figure Skating 7-time Gold Medalist, International Dance Medalist, and Skate Canada Gold Dance Medalist.
+She has passed Senior Moves, Senior Free Skate, Gold Dance, Senior Pairs, Senior Solo Free Dance, Gold Solo Dance, and Senior Free Dance through USFS.
+Allye skated for Disney on Ice 2014-2016 throughout parts of North America, Europe, and Africa.
 She now coaches full-time and is pursuing coaching ratings through the Professional Skaters Association.
 Allye has earned the Certified Rating for Moves in the Field and is also Certified in Sports Science and Medicine with the PSA.
 In addition to her skating background, Allye holds a Bachelor's Degree in Secondary Education, German, and History and has eight years of middle/ high school teaching experience.
 She is also the author of the newly released juvenile fiction novel, “Taking the Ice: Khalli’s Big Test.”
-Outside of the rink, Allye enjoys spending time with her husband, Jeffrey and their two cats, cuddling up with a book, PicSkating, and the gym.
+Outside of the rink, Allye enjoys spending time with her husband, Jeffrey and their cat, cuddling up with a book, PicSkating, and the gym.

 Allie Rudnitsky - Instructor